gaehlerm/SoftwareEngineering/README.md

 # 5. Single responsibility principle

 **Every object does exactly one thing.
 Everything is done by exactly one object.**

+The Single Responsability principle advises to separate concerns, to isolate and simplify change. - Klaus Iglberger [https://youtu.be/motLOioLJfg?t=1003]

 There are different definitions of the Single Responsibility Principle (SRP) [Clean Architecture].
 I don’t think the differences between them really matter.
 The highlighted version above is my personal understanding of the SRP.
 It is much more important that you get the idea behind it.